 Buying an existing business can have its advantages.
-By purchasing a business that is already established, you may eliminate some of the problems associated with starting a brand new business.
+By purchasing a business that is already established, you may eliminate some of the problems associated with starting a brand-new business.
 However, when you acquire an existing business, you may also acquire its debts.
 Purchasing an existing business can be fairly complex.
-The following is a brief summary of some of the concerns of which you should be aware.
+The following is a brief list of some of the concerns of which you should be aware.

 If you purchase a retail business, you may be liable for sales tax debts of the business.
 As a precaution, you should get a tax status letter from the Colorado Department of Revenue before buying.
 The tax status letter must be requested by the current owner using Form DR096.
 Tax status letters may be requested on all state collected tax accounts including sales tax, wage withholding and corporate income tax accounts.
 There is a $10 charge for each tax letter requested.